zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 Build type
 ----------

-By default, a release configuration is built.
+By default, a MinSizeRel configuration is built.
 Alternate build types can be specified with the ``CMAKE_BUILD_TYPE`` variable.
 The possible types are: